Jagdish Chandra Mathur: Early life

 He near Khurja, Bulandshahar district, U. P., got a Master of Arts degree from Prayag University in 1939.
 He joined the Indian Civil Service in 1941, becoming the education secretary of Bihar.
 He was the Director General of Akashvani from 1955 to 1962.
-He worked in Bangkok for three and half years under United Nations's Food and Agriculture Organization (FAO).
+He worked in Bangkok for three and a half years under United Nations's Food and Agriculture Organization (FAO).

 As Education Secretary of Bihar State from 1949 to 1955 and later, as Director-General, All India Radio(1955–1961), Mr. Mathur initiated several projects of significance.
 He served as a member of a four-member Committee appointed in 1954 by the Government of India to plan Higher Rural Education.
 He was Chairman of the Regional Seminar on Visual Aids in Fundamental Education and Community Development in South and South East Asia.
 In 1960 he was invited by UNESCO to deliver a special lecture at the World Adult Education Congress, Montreal.
 In 1962 he presented a paper on "Mass Media and Freedom of Expression" at the Human Rights Seminar organized by the UN at New Delhi.
 He was a member and vice-chairman of UNESCO's International Committee for the Advancement of Adult Education.
 He was a member of the Indian Adult Education Association and of the executive committee of the India Literacy Board.
 In 1963–64, he was in the Harvard University USA, as a Fellow, at its Center for International Affairs.